How to get a guide dog

 Make sure your living space is suitable for a guide dog.
 Remove any hazards or obstacles that may pose a threat to the dog’s safety or hinder their mobility.
 Create a comfortable and designated area for the guide dog, complete with a dog bed, toys, and water bowl.
 Familiarize yourself with the ADA guidelines on housing accommodations for service animals.

-See also How to be good at trash talking
+See also How to style leather shorts

 4. Attend informational sessions